-One: a long novel, The Assassin’s Garden, which I have been working on now for about five years and which is now split into three volumes.
-The first volume, of which I have written some 25,000 words or so, is set in Medieval Persia and India.
+I have returned to a long novel, The Assassin’s Garden, which I have been working on now for about five years and which is now split into three separate volumes.
+The first volume, of which I have written some forty five thousand words or so, is set in seventeenth century Persia and India.
 Volume two is set in the mid nineteenth century, in India and England and consists of the bulk of what I produced when I started writing the story.
-Almost 100,000 words, but with a lot of editing still required.
-Volume three has some 10,000 words written.
+Almost a hundred thousand words, but with a lot of editing still required.
+Volume three has some ten thousand words written so far.
 So, there is still a long way to go!

-It is part detective story, part historical fiction, partly fantasy and partly gothic.
+It is part detective story and part historical fiction, partly fantasy and partly gothic.
 And it is threatening to get rather weird…